Kali-ki/Microservices-WebApp/README.md

 ## 2.4 - Mailer : Quarkus

 We needed to setting up a way to send email to users.
 Quarkus is a Java framework which is very quick to deploy and to use.
 We used Google to send the emails.
-> The emails are send by the email address : "kikilemarchantdesable@gmail.com"
+> The emails are send by the email address : *your email*

 **Why Quarkus ?** Quarkus was a good solution because it is very quick to deploy.
 Also, despite is a java based framework, it is possible to compiled it natively to gain performance during execution.